SketchConnect/sketch-connect/README.md

 #### Minimum Requirements

-- [x] A canvas to doodle individually prompted and combined at the end
+- [x] Creating and storing a session for each game started
-- [x] Making it collaborative with 4 players
+- [x] Making it collaborative for 4 players
-- [x] Creating and storing a session
+- [x] A canvas representing a quadrant for each player's individual drawing
-- [x] Storing the images
-- [x] Getting Canvas image data and store it, stitch it together then store and display final image
+- [x] Getting HTML5 Canvas drawing data and storing the images
+- [x] Connecting the 4 canvases into a 2x2 grid to form the final image

 #### “Standard” Requirements
-- [x] Guidelines for other person to continue from and they see a bit of what the other person has drawn
+- [x] Guidelines for subset of previous player's drawings on current player's aligned edges
-- [x] Downloadable PNG File
+- [x] Downloadable PNG file of final image
-- [x] Share Via Social Media
+- [x] Option to share final image via social media
-- [x] Default Timer to complete Design
+- [x] Default timer to complete design
+- [x] A randomized drawing prompt per game
+- [x] Generate session invite link for other players to join

 #### Stretch Requirements
-- [x] More drawing options such as brush color, width, fill, clear screen, and more
+- [x] Additional drawing options such as pen variety, stroke width, colours, etc.
 - [x] Oauth (Google) Login
+- [x] Hall of Fame on user dashboard displaying final drawings from previous games
 - [ ] Public / Private session rooms
 - [ ] Group Chat to communicate with other players in-game
 - [ ] Configurable Timer / Game Settings